Series X controller is now customizable — add new colors and buttons via Xbox Design Lab

 The cool thing is you may not own an Xbox, but since Xbox controllers can also be used for PC gaming.
 You can now design some really fun and funky controllers for when you're battling foes on your favorite PC gaming rig.

 In October 2020, Microsoft froze Design Lab in carbonite while the company transitioned to its new Series X and S consoles.
-Personally, I will spend a few hours designing myself a couple of new controllers to match my lucky Nike sneakers while gaming on my PC.
+Personally, I will spend a few hours designing myself a couple of new controllers to match my lucky Nike sneakers that I wear while gaming on my PC.

 Via Tom's Hardware